vincentbernat/network-lab/lab-routes-ipv6/README.md

 `v4-flamegraph.svg` (unmerged routing tables, IP rules evaluated, otherwise all time is spent in `fib_table_lookup()`).
 In both cases, routing table only contain a default route.
 IPv6 just needs to get the same optimization than for IPv4 with respect to the routing tables.
+Note that in the IPv4 case, there are 2 calls to fib_table_lookup() (local, main) but as they are on the same level, we only see one.